mahmoudimus/ac/docs/public/concepts/security.md

 The set of actions that an add-on is capable of performing is the intersection of the static scopes and the permissions of the user assigned to the request.
-It is entirely possible that any request may be rejected because the assigned user lacks the necessary permission, so the add-on should always defensively detect a [HTTP 401 unauthorised](http://en.wikipedia.org/wiki/HTTP_401#4xx_Client_Error) response from the product and, if possible, display an appropriate message to the user.
+It is entirely possible that any request may be rejected because the assigned user lacks the necessary permission, so the add-on should always defensively detect [HTTP 403 forbidden](http://en.wikipedia.org/wiki/HTTP_403) responses from the product and, if possible, display an appropriate message to the user.

 ### Road Map